• Target level of study

 Presentation

-The Master's degree in Chemistry is offered by the Chemistry Department of the Faculty of Science at the University of Montpellier.
-Our training is designed to meet the major challenges facing society and the expectations of industry in key chemistry-related sectors, while taking into account future developments.
+The Master's degree in Chemistry is offered by the Chemistry Department of the Faculty of Sciences at the University of Montpellier.
+Our program strives to respond as effectively as possible to major societal challenges and industry expectations in key sectors related to chemistry, while taking into account their future development.

 Read more